Skip to main content

 If you’ve got a sweet tooth, don’t miss the kremna rezinas (traditional cream cakes).
 For ice-cream lovers, try one of the bewildering choices of flavours at Cacao (wild strawberry, raspberry pie and chocolate caramel fudge are among their huge choice!).

-Where to stay
+Where to stay in Ljubljana

 The Hostel Celica, a former prison that’s been converted by architects and artists is certainly worth a visit.
 Alternatively, stay at the stylish Cubo Hotel in the heart of the Centre district, its cool minimalist design is perfect for a relaxing weekend away.